History of the New York Giants (1979–1993): End of an era

 The 1990 season and Super Bowl win marked the end of an era for the Giants.
 Parcells had grown restless as coach of the Giants and yearned for complete control of the team.
-Knowing that he would not get that opportunity with George Young as GM, Parcells decided in the spring of 1991 to leave the Giants for a career in broadcasting.
+Knowing that he would not get that opportunity with George Young as general manager, Parcells decided in the spring of 1991 to leave the Giants for a career in broadcasting.

 There was also an ownership change in what had been one of the most stable front offices in professional sports.
 In February 1991, after being diagnosed with cancer, Tim Mara sold his 50% interest in the team to Bob Tisch for a reported $80 million.
 The sale was worked out before the Super Bowl but not announced until afterwards, to avoid distracting the team.
 It marked the first time since their inception in 1925 that the Giants had not been wholly owned and controlled by the Mara family.